Articunatu/Social-Media/README.md

 to both the message container and as a sub model to the user posting the message.

-Since almost every document is extremely large in terms of the amount of objects, every get request will only select the necessary properties from each document, in order to not
+Since almost every document is extremely large in terms of the amount of objects, every get request will only select the necessary properties from each document, in order to maximize the performance.
+For the sake of better performance this project is also using the Cosmos SDK instead of implementing Entity Framework with Cosmos DB.